 Tizen is an open source operating system based on Linux, hosted by the Linux Foundation, and open to all developers.
-Tizen has evolved to connect everything, from smart TVs, smart phones, and wearable devices to IoT (Internet of Things) devices.
+Tizen has evolved to connect everything, from smart TVs, smartphones, and wearable devices to IoT (Internet of Things) devices.
 Devices powered by Tizen can provide seamless connectivity to Tizen developers and device users among various device types.

 Figure: Connecting different devices

-Openness, Optimization, and Opportunities
+Openness, optimization, and opportunities

-Tizen is a Linux-based, open-source software platform.
+Tizen is a Linux-based, open source software platform.
 Anyone can contribute and freely develop the system software and applications, which is beneficial for both device manufacturers and application developers.
-Furthermore, by supporting Web applications with open Web technologies, Tizen provides developers flexibility and extensibility.
+Furthermore, by supporting web applications with open web technologies, Tizen provides developers flexibility and extensibility.
 Based on the open ecosystem, the user can expect various experiences from Tizen devices and services.
 With its openness, Tizen can pursue continuing progress and expand the ecosystem.

 Tizen is built to work on diverse devices, and profiles are defined accordingly.
 Currently, four profiles are supported: